RosettaProjects/programming-language-table/markdown_lang_view/python.md

 #### 0.1.4 Creator(s) and leader(s)

-Guido van Rossum is the creator and BDFL (benevolent dictator) for life.
+Guido van Rossum is the creator and BDFL (benevolent dictator for life).

 ### 0.1 History and geneology